-AMMIEL ALCALAY is a poet, translator, critic, scholar and activist; he teaches in the Department of Classical, Middle Eastern & Asian Languages & Cultures at Queens College and is a member of the faculties of American Studies, Comparative Literature, English, and Medieval Studies at the CUNY Graduate Center where he is also Deputy Chair of the PhD Program in English.
-His latest work, Neither Wit Nor Gold, was published by Ugly Duckling Presse in 2011.
-Scrapmetal, was published by Factory School. from the warring factions, a book length poem dedicated to the Bosnian town of Srebrenica, came out in 2002.
+AMMIEL ALCALAY is a poet, translator, critic, scholar and activist.
+Deputy chair of the PhD program in English at the CUNY Graduate Center, and former chair of Classical, Middle Eastern & Asian Languages & Cultures at Queens College, he is also the founder and general editor, under the auspices of the PhD program in English and the Center for the Humanities at the CUNY Graduate Center, of Lost & Found: The CUNY Poetics Document Initiative, and has edited texts by Robert Creeley, Robert Duncan, Diane di Prima, and Joanne Kyger for the series.
+His latest work, A Little History, was published in 2013 by UpSet Press/re:Public, along with a new edition of from the warring factions, a book length poem dedicated to the Bosnian town of Srebrenica, first published in 2002 by Beyond Baroque.
+Neither Wit Nor Gold, was published by Ugly Duckling Presse in 2011.
+Scrapmetal, was published by Factory School.
 Poetry, Politics & Translation: American Isolation and the Middle East, a lecture given at Cornell, was published in 2003 by Palm Press.
 Other books include After Jews and Arabs: Remaking Levantine Culture (University of Minnesota Press, 1993), the cairo noteboooks (Singing Horse Press, 1993), and Memories of Our Future: Selected Essays, 1982-1999 (City Lights, 1999).
 He has translated widely, including Sarajevo Blues (City Lights, 1998) and Nine Alexandrias (City Lights 2003) by the Bosnian poet Semezdin Mehmedinovic, and Keys to the Garden: New Israeli Writing (City Lights, 1996).
 He has also been involved as an activist on many domestic and international issues.
-His latest projects include co-translation of a Hebrew novel (with Oz Shelach), Outcast, by Shimon Ballas (City Lights, 2007), and two books forthcoming from Beyond Baroque: A Little History, a book of essays on politics and poetics, and a collective translation of the Syrian poet Faraj Bayraqdar.
+His latest projects include co-translation of a Hebrew novel (with Oz Shelach), Outcast, by Shimon Ballas (City Lights, 2007).
 City Lights published a novel, Islanders, in 2010.
 He has been a regular contributor to the Village Voice and his poetry, prose, reviews, critical articles and translations have appeared in The New York Times Book Review, The New Yorker, Time Magazine, al-Ahram, The New Republic, Grand Street, Conjunctions, Sulfur, The Nation, and various other publications in the United States and abroad.
 Along with Anne Waldman and others, he was one of the initiators of the Poetry Is News Coalition, and he organized, with Mike Kelleher, the OlsonNow project.

 CARLA BADILLO CORONADO was born in Quito, Ecuador, in 1985.
 She is a poet, storyteller, filmmaker, and a founding member of a traditional dance group called Tullpucuna (in Quichua it means Colors), which performs with and for indigenous communities.
 She has made a documentary film on the life of Jaime Guevara, an Ecuadorian anarchist song-writer.
 Her poems are found in two collections which are being translated into English.
 She is currently working on an account of her travels in Latin America, the U.S. and Europe, and she writes articles on the arts and culture.
 This poet’s work was introduced to San Francisco in 2008, when she read at the North Beach Poetry Festival and she was invited back to participate in the San Francisco International Poetry Festival in 2009.